Canadian fashion mogul Peter Nygard consents to being committed for extradition to U.S. on sex trafficking charges

 Nygard, who founded the women’s clothing company Nygard International in 1967, has been held at the Headingley Correctional Center in Manitoba since he was detained in December at the behest of U.S. officials.

-Nygard appeared at the extradition hearing before Manitoba Court of Queen’s Bench Chief Justice Glenn Joyal on Friday by video link, wearing a mask.
+Nygard appeared at the extradition hearing before Manitoba Court of Queen’s Bench Chief Justice Glenn Joyal on Friday by video link.
 He confirmed that he had signed the form voluntarily the day before.
 Asked by Joyal if he understood “the significance” of the document, he replied, “Yes, I do.”

-In a nine-count indictment filed in December, U.S. prosecutors accused Nygard and others of using company “funds, employees, resources and influence” to recruit dozens of victims – some of them minors – in Canada, the United States and the Bahamas for his sexual gratification, and that of his friends and business associates.
+In a nine-count indictment filed in December, U.S. prosecutors accused Nygard and others of using company “funds, employees, resources and influence” to recruit dozens of victims, some of them minors, in Canada, the United States and the Bahamas for his sexual gratification and that of his friends and business associates.

 They allege that some victims were drugged and sexually assaulted and that Nygard obstructed witnesses from reporting his crimes.
 They claim that he used company funds to pay for “Pamper Parties” at his properties, including his massive Mayan-inspired mansion in the Bahamas, where he allegedly baited women with free food and spa services.

-Greenspan told the court that although Nygard consented to being committed for extradition, he “unequivocally” maintains his innocence.
+Greenspan told the court that Nygard “unequivocally” maintains his innocence.

 “This process can now move forward in order for him to face trial in the United States on an expedited basis,” Greenspan said, “and for him to have the opportunity to raise his defense and to challenge the truthfulness of the evidence which has been brought against him.”